lucasmargui/gitlab-cicd/README.md

 ### Execution of the run_tests Job in the Pipeline:

 In GitLab Pipelines, you can view the jobs that have been executed in each stage of the pipeline.
-To do this:

 - Go to CI / CD > Pipelines in your project.
 - Click on the pipeline you want to inspect.